650 W 41st Ave (Oakridge Centre) rezoning application

 Why do you allow construction companies to just take over city streets for their activities which causes so much traffic jams, pollution from idling cars. pedestrians having to negotiate all sorts of obstructions?
 Worse, like has been happening for too many years on Cambie Street., SEVERAL lanes of roadways are taken up by these totally uncaring/selfish construction companies to just PARK THEIR WORKER'S CARS while I guess, justifying such encroachment on PUBLIC ROADS by parking one machinery or a dumpsters somewhere in the middle of these parked workers' cars .
 Other cities do NOT allow such behaviour to encroach on us citizens' rights!
 They are regulated to NOT allow this, and only allow such for situations where it is absolutely necessary and only for limited periods - many times at nights or other non-busy streets.
 Look-it, I totally understand that Vancouver must encourage construction but these construction companies are TAKING TOO MUCH ADVANTAGE OF ALL OF US!
 PLEASE REGULATE THEM PROPERLY!!!

-Joseph Tan asked over 3 years ago
+Joseph Tan asked about 4 years ago

 In general, as part of the City’s standard permitting issuance process for the use of City streets, including at the Oakridge redevelopment, staff reviews and provides feedback on the traffic management plans submitted by the Contractor.
 Typically, Contractors submit various revisions to the traffic management plan to ensure City’s concerns and requirements are addressed to minimize traffic impacts.
 In addition, the acceptance of each traffic management plan is accompanied by some conditions.
 Following the acceptance of a traffic management plan, a Street Use Permit or a Temporary Special Zone permit is granted to the Contractor.
 Thank you for your feedback as we continue to work diligently to plan and minimize impacts to the public during construction.